 The next stage involves planning for a leaner supply chain - what techniques and new ideas could increase efficiency and reduce waste?
 An integral part in this step is to evaluate the consequences of each adjustment.
 For example, how will a change in manufacturing affect suppliers?
 Or, members can set goals and see what changes would be necessary to reach those objectives.

 Once the risk is discovered, supply chain management must come up with a plan to make these transitions, implement it and evaluate the success.
 Creating an effective course of action on the first try is great, but often teams will come across unforeseen challenges and need to collaborate on a new blueprint.

 Cost containment is not the be all and end all of supply chain management.
 Going with supplies that are cheaper but of lower quality in manufacturing, for example, could lead to faulty products, recalls and a tarnished reputation.
 It's important, then, to strike a balance that allows for a supply chain that is as lean as possible without negatively impacting business success.

 Automated data collection and mobility solutions serve as a great way to strike that important equilibrium, especially when integrated with existing ERP systems.
 This allows those in supply chain management to get further use out of past investments.

-As the RFgen white paper, "The Power of Adopting an Enterprise Mobile Strategy," explained, there are three key components in extending your ERP investment in this way:
+There are three key components in extending your ERP investment in this way:

 Revamping an ERP system is just one example of the many options supply chain management has for going lean.
 Other data collection solutions are also important.
 Going digital in the supply chain means wasteful, environmentally harmful and inefficient paper-based process are replaced with greener and more effective options.
 Overall, increasing efficiency while still focusing on quality can drive better customer satisfaction and lead to cost containment.